-One last point concerns the dimension of intensity.
+One last point concerns the dimension of intensity in assessing microrhythmic deviation from idealised norms.
 Typically, psychological and musicological timing research operates with idealized and measured sharp onset points of events.
-However, it also well-known that the perception of an event onset (perceptual onset time) is related to the perceptual attack time (PAT) of the actual sounding event (Gordon, 1987).
-Whereas in experiments involving percussive events (drums, tapping), which have rather steep rise times, this approximation seems to be justified, in our case of monophonic mostly wind instruments there is not only a potential divide between the ‘production time’ of the performer and the perceived onset time in a listener, but also the intensity and other spectral characteristics of the tone events might play a role, as these can the influence the PAT and therefore the (perceived) BUR.
-For instance, Bechtold & Senn (2018) found in a study on the PAT of saxophone tones, that louder tones have an earlier PAT and whereas the PAT of soft tones was influenced by the articulation (with/without tongue attack).
-Studying of the influence of intensity and articulation on the perception and production of BURs seems thus an interesting investigation for the future.
-First steps in this direction were already pursued in a study by Abeßer et al. (2014), which, however, found some but no consistent effects for intensity differences between first to second eighths notes.
+However, it also well known that the perception of an event onset (perceptual onset time) is related to the perceptual attack time (PAT) of the actual sounding event (Gordon, 1987).
+Whereas in experiments involving percussive events (drums, tapping), which have rather steep rise times, this approximation seems to be justified, in our case of monophonic (mostly wind) instruments there is a potential divide between the ‘production time’ of the performer and the perceived onset time in a listener.
+In addition, the intensity and other spectral characteristics of the tone events might play a role, as these can the influence the PAT and therefore the (perceived) BUR.
+For instance, in a study on the PAT of saxophone tones, Bechtold & Senn (2018) found that louder tones have an earlier PAT whereas the PAT of soft tones was influenced by the articulation (with/without tongue attack).
+Therefore, future research into jazz microrhythms should also take into account the influence of intensity and articulation on the perception and production of BURs.
+First steps in this direction were already pursued in a study by Abeßer et al. (2014), which, however, found no consistent effects for intensity differences between first to second eighths notes.

-The effect of tempo

-Perceptual factors may also be involved in why soloists and drummers reduce their BURs at high tempi.
-While this effect is likely primarily due to physical limitations (i.e. increasing motoric difficulties in articulating short upbeat eights as tempo increases), there may be an additional psychological component: At high tempi, BUR variations more difficult to perceive than at slow tempos (Benadon, 2006).
-More concretely, we propose that the upbeat portion of two very uneven swing eights is likely to fall below the perceptual limit for rhythmization, which London sets at c.
-100 ms (2012, 27).
-Consequently, high BURs at high tempi are likely less efficient at facilitating pulse perception than equal tactus beat subdivisions.
-This dovetails with Friberg and Sundström (1997) findings showing that drummer’s upbeats to stabilise at a length no shorter than 100 ms above c.
-150 BPM (although it should be noted that Honing & de Haas (2008) found no such floor limit).

-Therefore, playing more even BURs may allow performers to keep upbeats long enough to stay within human limits for both rhythm perception and synchronisation at fast tempi.
-Since beat subdivisions at slow and medium tempi lie more comfortably between human perceptual limits, they possibly afford listeners and performers both more capacity (and indeed a preference for) greater rhythmic variety in swing.
-This may be associated with findings showing that for listeners syncopation and groove form a relationship approximating an inverted U-shape, meaning that too little and too much syncopation is both detrimental to groove perception in the long run (Witek et al., 2014).
-Maintaining optimal groove within stylistic limits is therefore another likely reason why jazz soloists keep their eighth notes even and only play high BURs occasionally.

 5. Conclusion